7638h/skillshare-hub/README.md

 ---

 ## 🏆 Hackathon Context
-Built during an international hackathon with a focus on:
+Built during an lovhack hackathon with a focus on:
 - Education & Student Life
 - Accessibility
 - Community-driven learning